Fair trade: Worldshops

+Worldshops aim to make trade as direct and fair with the trading partners as possible.
+Usually, this means a producer in a developing country and consumers in industrialized countries.
+Worldshops aim to pay the producers a fair price that guarantees substinence and positive social development.
+They often cut out intermediaries in the import chain.
+A web movement began in the 2000s to provide fair trade items at fair prices to consumers.
+One is "Fair Trade a Day" on which a different fair trade item is featured each day.

 Alternative trading organizations

 An alternative trading organization (ATO) is usually a non-governmental organization (NGO) or mission-driven business aligned with the fair trade movement that aims "to contribute to the alleviation of poverty in developing regions of the world by establishing a system of trade that allows marginalized producers in developing regions to gain access to developed markets."
 ATOs have fair trade at the core of their mission and activities, using it as a development tool to support disadvantaged producers and to reduce poverty and combining their marketing with awareness-raising and campaigning.

 ATOs are often based on political and religious groups, though their secular purpose precludes sectarian identification and evangelical activity.
-The grassroots political-action agenda of ATOs associates them with progressive political causes active since the 1960s: foremost, a belief in collective action and commitment to moral principles based on social, economic, and trade justice.